MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

   -  A Histogram of sample G166
   -  A density plot of sample G166
   -  The expression of gene TP53 across all samples
-  -  The Pearson correlation of Technical Replicates for neural stem (NS) cells
+  -  The Pearson correlation of Biological Replicates for neural stem (NS) cells

 * Send your R script and plot via e-mail